git-sumana/CyberSecurityLearning/InterviewQuestions.md

 51. What does an intrusion detection system do?
 How does it do it?
 52. What is a honeypot?
 What type of attack does it defend against?
 53. What technologies and approaches are used to secure information and services deployed on cloud computing infrastructure?
+54. What information security challenges are faced in a cloud computing environment?